 Breastfeeding and hormonal birth control

-If you’re breastfeeding, and you’re not quite ready for your little one to have a baby sibling, finding the right birth control can be an important decision.
+If you’re breastfeeding and you’re not quite ready for your little one to have a baby sibling, finding the right birth control for you can be an important decision.
 While barrier methods like condoms or a diaphragm are just as effective while breastfeeding, many people find that hormonal birth control is more convenient and more reliable for them.

 Is hormonal birth control safe during breastfeeding?